businessOwned by: Customer-owned

 As a customer-owned bank, “they exist to serve their members and not simply to drive high profits for external shareholders.”

-Qudos Mutual Ltd trading as Qudos Bank is headquartered in Sydney with six of their nine branches located in Sydney.
+Qudos Mutual Ltd trading as Qudos Bank is headquartered in Sydney with four of their seven branches in Sydney and other three branches located in Melbourne, Brisbane and Perth.

 How do Qudos Bank’s home loans compare?